Calculating ROI for Your Cybersecurity Project: How to Choose the Right Security Tools

 Understanding the Attack Surface

-You must be familiar with the concept of a layered security approach.
+You are likely familiar with the concept of a layered security approach.
 However, it's crucial to consider that not all layers are equally effective.
 It's not just about having multiple layers; it's about having intelligent layers that actively learn from each other.
 Each layer must adapt and communicate in real-time to ensure effectiveness with the ever-expanding attack surface.

 Recent Advancements in Cybersecurity Technology